 - 2.16 The Local Plan, as its name suggests, is the key local component of the Development Plan.
-It can be a single document, or a portfolio of planning documents.
-It establishes a vision for the future of the borough and the strategic objectives and policies to:

-- Provide a positive response to our future growth and development needs

-- Establish a framework for the preparation of neighbourhood plans

-- 2.17 Once the Local Plan has been adopted by the Council, it becomes part of the Development Plan for the borough.
+It establishes a vision for the future of the borough and the strategic objectives and policies to: - Provide a positive response to our future growth and development needs - Establish a framework for the preparation of neighbourhood plans - 2.17 Once the Local Plan has been adopted by the Council, it becomes part of the Development Plan for the borough.
 It indicates where and when future growth and development in the borough will occur.
 The policies and site allocations provide the starting point when considering whether applications for planning permission should be approved.
-The key objectives of the Local Plan are to:

-- Promote sustainable development

-- Stimulate economic and housing growth

-- · Address climate change

-- Preserve and enhance the natural and historic environment

-- Encourage high quality design

-- Improve connectivity between places

-- Embrace community engagement